 one God, for ever and ever.
 Amen.

-• Luke 7, 41-43: The parable of the two debtors.
+• Luke 7:41-43: The parable of the two debtors.
 One owed 500 denarii, the other 50.
 Neither one was able to pay, both of them were forgiven.
 Which of them will love their master more?
 Response of the Pharisee: “The one who was let off more, I suppose!”
-The parable presupposes that both, the Pharisee and the woman, had received some favour from Jesus.
-In the attitude that both take before Jesus they indicate how much they appreciate the favour received.
+The parable presupposes that both, the Pharisee and the woman, had received some favor from Jesus.
+By the attitude that both take before Jesus they indicate how much they appreciate the favor received.
 The Pharisee shows his love, his gratitude, by inviting Jesus to eat with him.
 The woman shows her love, her gratitude, by her tears, the kisses and the perfume.

 4) Personal questions

 • Where, when, and how are women despised or rejected by the Pharisee of today?